juliusikkala/slang-simple-vulkan/README.md

 to Khronos logos by measuring its effectiveness with the [Slang](https://shader-slang.org/) logo.[^3]

-[^1]: This work is neither affiliated nor endorsed by the Khronos group.
+[^1]: This work is neither affiliated with nor endorsed by the Khronos group.
 [^2]: Actually it's just me.
 [^3]: This only requires hours of tuning learning rates to rig our results.